Purpose

 Notice

-secure_file_priv, you can only modify the global variable by executing an SQL statement through a local Socket connection.
-For more information, see secure_file_priv.Execute the following command to log in to the machine where the OBServer node is located.
+secure_file_priv, you can only modify the global variable by using a local socket connection.
+For more information, see secure_file_priv.Run the following command to log in to the machine where the OBServer node is located.

 ssh admin@10.10.10.1Run the following command to connect to the

-oracle001tenant using a local Unix Socket connection.obclient -S /home/admin/oceanbase/run/sql.sock -usys@oracle001 -p******Execute the following SQL statement to set the import and export to unlimited.
+oracle001tenant by using a local Unix socket connection.obclient -S /home/admin/oceanbase/run/sql.sock -usys@oracle001 -p******Run the following SQL statement to set the import and export to unlimited.

 SET GLOBAL secure_file_priv = "/";